zellij-org/zellij-org.github.io/docs/src/plugin-rust.md

 }
 ```

-Let's give things a run with `cargo build && zellij -l plugin.yaml` and test it out!
+Let's give things a run with `cargo build && zellij -l plugin.kdl` and test it out!

 ![Our Plugin](img/rust-plugin-2.png)